 A key factor in getting your birds settled elsewhere is the financial one: Do you want to try to make a profit—any kind of profit—from the sale of your flock, or do you just want them to go to good homes?
 Once you have determined this, you’ll be able to set everything else in motion.

 It can be hard to sell off a flock, especially during the colder months when most poultry-keepers are looking to minimize rather than expand their ventures.
 Ask around—friends, neighbors, feed-shop staff—if anyone has leads on someone looking to purchase a flock.
 Your feed store might have a community board where you can post a flyer advertising your sale.
 If your town has a chicken-keeping association, contact the administrators to see whether you can post your sale on their site or social media.
 If you have social media—especially one dedicated to your flock—publish posts (with photos) informing the public of your sale.
 If you have any conditions—for example, your birds are not to be used for meat—be sure to clearly state this wherever you publicize your sale.

 4. Look Nearby for New Homes

-If you plan to rehome your birds with no monetary strings attached, your answer might be right in front of you—or to the side or back of you.
+If you plan to give up your chickens with no monetary strings attached, your answer might be right in front of you—or to the side or back of you.
 A neighbor with a flock of their own is the best new home for your hens.
 The chickens are already accustomed to the climate and environment, so minimal adjustment is needed there.
 Transporting them to their new home will be far simpler for you and their new owner.
 If you aren’t leaving the area, you might even be able to visit your girls every now and then, with your neighbor’s approval.
 No flock-keeping neighbors—or neighbors who’ve expressed a desire to raise chickens someday?
 Try your flock-keeping friends, your local poultry-fanciers’ group, the nearby 4-H.

 5. Keep “Flock Friends” Together